ufal/UMR/tecto2umr/instructions-frame-change.md

     (for `být-081`, exemplified e.g. with _Je na Světové bance, aby se přizpůsobila._ (= _Světová banka by měla ..._): the verb remains `být-081` but the modal-strength attribute is changed)

-In addition, the change of the attribute can be also indicated for an echild of the verb, specified by its functor (or orther attribute).
+In addition, the change of the attribute can be also indicated for an echild of the verb, specified by its functor (or other attribute).
 Then the change is identified:
 - either in the row for respective functor (if the functor has its own row in the table)
 - or the particular node must be properly identified using echild notation